Skip to content

 Most healthy adults may be able to infect other people with flu beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick.
 Children may pass the virus for longer than 7 days.2

-Symptoms start 1 to 4 days after the virus enters the body, though some people can be infected with the flu virus and show no symptoms.
+Symptoms typically begin two days after the virus enters the body, but can range from 1-4 days, though some people can be infected with the flu virus and show no symptoms.
 Despite not showing symptoms, people may still spread the flu virus to their close contacts.2

-While there are several types of influenza viruses, 2 are predominantly associated with human infection: type A and type B. Certain groups are more likely to get severe illness from influenza, such as adults age 65 years and older, as well as young children, babies, pregnant people, and people with chronic health conditions.3,4
+While there are several types of influenza viruses, two are predominantly associated with human infection: type A and type B. Certain groups are more likely to get severe illness from influenza, such as adults age 65 years and older, as well as young children, babies, pregnant people, and people with chronic health conditions.1,3-4

-The clinical presentation of influenza ranges from asymptomatic infection or a self-limiting upper respiratory tract infection to a severe illness with potentially fatal complications.8
+The clinical presentation of influenza ranges from asymptomatic infection or an uncomplicated influenza to a severe illness with potentially fatal complications.8

 In older adults, influenza sometimes presents differently than it does in other age groups.9